AldosAC/GitFlowLab/README.md

 # GitFlowLab
 A simple lab to help people get comfortable with the basic Git workflow.

+This is still a work in progress, below is my TODO list:
+#TODO - Add instructions for forking repo
+#TODO - Split Git Ignore section off into a module
+#TODO - Add section on merging
+#TODO - Add module demoing how to revert a commit
+#TODO - Add section on standard workflow with links to Gitflow/Trunk workflows

 ## Getting Started
+#TODO - Add instructions for forking repo

 ## Git Commands and What They Actually Do
 To start off, why don't we go over the basic git commands and what they actually do.
 We're only really going to cover the basic usage of the commands, but be aware there are typically additional flags and options which expand on these.